 Critics and audiences in San Francisco are very closely connected with Wicked.
 The world premiere for the musical was May 28, 2003 at Curran Theatre in San Francisco.
 The engagement came after a very long period of development where the entire cast and creative team completely immersed themselves to the launch of the musical at Curran Theater.
 Wicked, from their San Francisco roots, became a huge phenomenon worldwide that has helped to redefine theatrical popular culture.

-The return of Wicked to San Francisco has received unanimous critical response.
+The return of Wicked to San Francisco during the National Wicked Tour has received unanimous critical response.
 The San Francisco Chronicle hailed Wicked as perfectly entertaining as well as thrilling.
 The Contra Cost Times exclaimed Wicked was a beautiful homecoming and was a beautiful musical that was welcomed home to a sincere and deserved standing ovation.
 The San Jose Mercury News exclaimed that the powerful spell cast by Wicked plucked at the heartstring as well as intellect.

 San Francisco’s Mayor Gavin Newsome proclaimed that September 26, 2008 was Wicked Day, as he welcomed the return of the international sensation back to San Francisco where the musical made its world premiere.

 Wicked recently celebrated its Broadway 5th Anniversary.
 The international and North American companies for Wicked have grossed cumulatively more than $1.3 billion with over 16 million people seeing the production worldwide.